- Keeping environmental protection at the top of the brexit agenda

 Nuclear power is expensive.
 The scale of subsidy required to bring forward new nuclear generation will impose enormous costs on families and businesses.
 And, it's not safe.

-The dramatic weather early in 2014 is a wake up call to climate change.
+The dramatic hurricanes of 2017 are a wake up call to climate change.
 If there isn't a shift away from fossil fuels towards cleaner energy sources, we're only asking for trouble.

 Fossil Free Politics